alicemollon/portfolio/README.md

 **Run gulp**
 Once npm has installed everything you can now run gulp in your project.
 To do this its really easy just run `gulp`, if every goes well you should see some text in your terminal saying things are starting and finishing, these are the gulp tasks.

+This default task will also open your site in the browser and start watching all your files for any changes and then push them automatically to the browser.
+This means that when you update css or js it will automatically compile them to the minified versions and refresh your browser automagically!

 **gulpfile.js**
 Your gulp tasks are created in the file named `gulpfile.js`, a quick overview of what is going on here, first off its important to know it is just a javascript file, so all the code is js.